Liberty in France and Britain, 1159-1789 : Restoring Human Rights

 Documents the influence Britain and France had on the ideas of liberty and human rights from the twelfth century to the French Revolution.

+This book innovatively challenges the widely held perception that the idea of Human Rights and their protection was invented in the long eighteenth century.
 Liberty, Equality, Fraternity, the motto of the French Republic, encapsulates the 1789 Declaration of the Rights of Man.
 The authors trace the history of each article in that Declaration to the twelfth to the sixteenth centuries.
-That period saw the invention by the French-speaking Norman rulers in England of the common law based on reason and natural rights, of limited monarchy and habeas corpus; and in both France and England the replacement of trials by ordeal and battle with the right to a fair trial or due process, the disappearance of chattel slavery, and the development of the rule of law and republican government.
-The authors show that the ideas that the French and British held in common from that period were deployed to justify the rebellions and revolutions in the Netherlands and Britain in the sixteenth and seventeenth centuries, and in France and the USA in the eighteenth century.
-That in turn led to the adoption of human rights declarations, treaties and laws in the twentieth century.
+In that period French-speaking Norman rulers in England introduced the common law based on reason and natural rights, government by limited monarchy and habeas corpus; and in both France and England the right to a fair trial or due process replaced trials by ordeal and battle, chattel slavery disappeared, and the rule of law and republican government were developed.
+The authors show that the ideas the French and British shared in that period were deployed to justify the rebellions and revolutions in the Netherlands and Britain in the sixteenth and seventeenth centuries, and in France and the USA in the eighteenth century.
+These ideas inspired human rights declarations, treaties and national laws in the twentieth century.

 Contents